BaiyangZhang/oldBlog/_posts/Confinement-in-Toy-Models.md

 ### Nielson-Olsen Vortices

-The solution for each winding number $n$ are knowns to exist and are called the Nilson-Olesen vortices.
-They are described by two radial functions
+The solution for each winding number $n$ are known to exist and called the Nilson-Olesen vortices.
+They are described by two radial functions (the profile functions)
 $$
 A_{\mu} = \epsilon_{\mu \nu} r_{\nu} \frac{\Phi(r)}{2\pi r^2}
 $$